John Domini: Criticism

-Domini has published hundreds of book reviews, as well as longer criticism.
+Domini published hundreds of book reviews, as well as longer criticism.
 In 2014, The Sea-God's Herb was published by Dzanc Books, with selections of his criticism and reviews which have appeared in the New York Times and elsewhere.
 The book received good notices; Publishers Weekly called it "poetic and philosophical" as well as "enlightening," and Electric Literature praised its "playful prose, intellectual depth, and the breadth of texts it covers."

 Awards

 Domini received an NEA grant in 1977.
 He was a recipient of the Ingram-Merrill Fellowship in 1986.
 In 2009, Domini received an Iowa Major Artist Grant from the Iowa Department of Cultural Affairs.